 However, the commentaries and interpretations of what we are viewing are predictably mixed.
 A bit of visual drunkenness is causing a few philosophical missteps as we ask ourselves what all of those galaxies and astronomical realities mean.
 At the risk of being a killjoy, I would like to point out a few things we do not learn from the new images, and in principle, cannot learn, even when more pictures and spectacles become available.

 “Now we are seeing the universe as it really is!” we might think.
 No, we are not.
-Even though the astronomers explain to us that the light of these objects has been travelling for millions and even billions of years before Webb was able to catch it, we tend to just ooh and awe over those big numbers (as modern science has taught us to do), and rarely bother to think about what such distances and time-spans might actually mean.
+Even though the astronomers explain to us that the light of these objects has been travelling for millions and even billions of years before Webb was able to catch it, we tend to just ooh and awe over those big numbers (as modern science has taught us to do).
+We rarely bother to think about what such distances and time-spans might actually mean.
 The image above (confected and “translated” from multiple infrared readings), although quite stunning to view, is actually quite misleading for any understanding of the universe “as it really is.”
 Here are just three misapprehensions:

 But our modern confusions will not let us stop there.
 We want more from space than just measurements.
 We want life, and life that explains our life.
-However, our search for intelligent extra-terrestrial life is even more afflicted with non sequiturs than our quantitative twists.
+However, our search for intelligent extra-terrestrial life is even more afflicted with non sequiturs than the quantitative incommensurability.
 As a philosopher, I see no reason at all to deny that ET life might possibly exist.
 As a theologian, I grant the infinite God an infinite measure of wiggle room to have other worlds of intelligent creatures, whether out there in this cosmos, or in any other.
 But as a person with some measure of common sense, I don’t see what difference it makes.
-Even if we should one day detect a howdy-do from light-years away, the distances are so insuperable, any exchange of pleasantries is out of the question.
-By the time the greeting card arrived, centuries will have passed, and maybe even millennia before our return post could be collected.
+Even if we should one day detect a “howdy-do” from light-years away, the distances are so insuperable, any exchange of pleasantries is out of the question.
+By the time the greeting card arrived, centuries will have passed, and maybe even millennia before any return post could be collected.

 We also hear, from time to time, strange philosophical, almost theological declarations: for instance, the wistful hope that these data will help us to understand “who we are” and “how we got here.”
 Really?
 A cosmos that is 99.9% empty space is going to answer such questions?
 This gargantuan near-vacuum of a cosmos in which our precious Earth is precariously poised can offer us as little enlightenment as to our purpose and meaning as can the atoms we are made of (likewise 99.9% empty space).
+If it is significance we want, we already have it in spades here on Earth.

 The meaning we pursue concerns the incredibly full, mysterious, vibrant, living and manifold world in which we live, with our intricately fashioned bodies and overwhelmingly complex brains, not to mention the even greater panorama of our cultures.
 By trying to find accounts for all of this in the quantified realm of the stars, we are only reverting to the long since debunked project of reducing everything – chemistry, biology and culture to boot – to mere physical processes.
-If any message is to be found by looking into empty space with its spotted map of thermonuclear fires, its content may turn out to be as vacuous as the space itself.
+If any message is to be found by looking into empty space with its spotted map of thermonuclear fires, the content of that message may turn out to be as vacuous as the space itself.